johnsyweb/johnsyweb.github.io/_posts/2025-05-05-career-break.markdown

 ## When Is This Happening?

-I'll be on my career break from 1 July 2025 to 30 June 2026. a neat 12-month window and also the financial year for those in Australia.
+I'll be on my career break from 1 July 2025 to 30 June 2026.
+A neat 12-month window and also the financial year for those in Australia.

 ## What Will I Be Doing?